Ellivers/wt-docs/docs/general-tool/usage.md

 #

 :::tip
 This menu is opened whenever the General Tool is right-clicked.
 You can **aim into the sky** to open this menu without having to set a position.
+Alternatively, you can **sneak and drop the tool** while on the ground to open it.
 :::

 [Click](../chat-menu-system) the <MCFont color="green">[Use...]</MCFont> button to open the General Tool's main menu.